songamugenzi/Sprint-Challenge-Lambda-Eats-starter/ReadMe.md

 3. In 1-2 sentences, define end to end testing.

-End to End testing answers the question “can user accomplish this action?”.
+End to End testing answers the question “can a user accomplish this action?”.
 These tests focus on UI and mimic how a user might interact with an app, simulating real events like button clicks, scrolls, form submits and pointing out all the non-intuitive parts, or bugs that a user would encounter while using your website.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section **will** prevent you from passing this challenge.